Home Equity Loans vs. Personal Loans

 • The type of expense: Urgent expenses such as damaged plumbing or car repairs require immediate action.
 In such cases, a personal loan may be the faster and more efficient option.
 On the other hand, a long-term project such as a kitchen or bathroom renovation may make more sense for a home equity loan.

 • Cost of the renovation: The estimated project cost is also a major factor.
-For a home equity loan, you can only borrow as much as you’ve paid off in home equity.
+For a home equity loan, you can only borrow a percentage of your home’s equity.
 So, you will need to build adequate equity before applying.
 Alternatively, your expenses could fall within the range of amounts offered by personal loan lenders.

 Additional Resources